Legofarmen/tunics/README.md

  * Tunics requires Solarus 1.3.x.

- * Tunics consists in part of materials under various free and open-source and public licenses, and in part of copyrighted materials under fair use.
+ * Tunics consists in part of materials under various free and open-source and public licenses, and in part of unlicensed materials under fair use.
 See license.txt for details.

 # Play Tunics!